-When you think of garden wildlife, it’s likely that birds, butterflies and bugs come to mind first, but if so, you’re missing one of the most charming of backyard creatures: toads.
-Not only are they cute—in a lumpy, bumpy sort of way—they’re incredibly valuable in the garden.
+When you think of garden wildlife, it’s likely that birds, butterflies and bugs come to mind first, but if so, you’re missing one of the most charming of creatures: the garden toad.
+Not only are they cute—in a lumpy, bumpy sort of way—they’re incredibly valuable in the backyard.

 Toads are strictly carnivorous.
 They feed on beetles, slugs, crickets, flies, ants and other invertebrates.
 Larger toad species even eat small rodents and snakes.
 All toads will try to eat anything they can pull into their mouths and swallow.
 When it comes to natural pest control, you can’t do much better than a healthy toad population on your property.